 - 1 cup cooked chicken breast

-Separately, chop the pickles, squeeze the excess water and mix them with the potatoes, carrots, peas and chicken.
+- Separately, chop the pickles, squeeze the excess liquid and mix them with the potatoes, carrots, peas and chicken.

-Season with salt to taste, add the juice of one lemon and the mustard.
-Again, feel free to add more or less lemon juice and mustard, depending on how you like it.
-Different people have different taste.
+- Season with salt to taste, add the juice of one lemon and the mustard.

 Such a pretty presentation for one of my favorites salads!